smartdevicelink/sdl_evolution/proposals/nnnn-streaming-media-manager-update.md

 #### New Features
 - Management of the video session lifecycle in conjunction with proxy & app state changes
-* Management of the audio session lifecycle in conjunction with proxy & app state changes
+- Management of the audio session lifecycle in conjunction with proxy & app state changes
+- Ability to register to a touch manager handler for touch events.

 ## Detailed design
 There are multiple parts of the proxy lifecycle that the SMM would have an impact on.